 - Low Vision Accessibility Settings For Windows 10

 - Low Vision Accessibility Settings For MacBooks

-The device camera that is built into a cell phone or tablet can be used as assistive technology in a pinch, and is frequently used by college students to quickly magnify things, especially items such as restaurant menus, signs, and short documents.
+The device camera that is built into a cell phone or tablet can be used as assistive technology in a pinch, and is frequently used by people with low vision to quickly magnify things, especially items such as restaurant menus, signs, and short documents.
 There are also many different assistive technology apps that utilize the device camera, so users should be familiar with how to stabilize an image and take a clear photo.

 - Google Lens Review For Low Vision